Alternative Questions (Interrogative sentence)

 Begin with a statement presenting the alternatives.

-Follow the statement with the conjunction or to indicate a choice.
+Follow the statement with a conjunction or to indicate a choice.

 End the question with a question mark (?) to denote its interrogative nature.